-Now more than ever, consumers care about spending their money right.
+Now more than ever, consumers care about spending their money wisely.
 As many as 77% of US customers prefer to purchase products from brands that benefit society.
-Yet it is not only your average millennial consumer that wants to see what your company stands for.
+Yet, it is not only your average millennial consumer that wants to see what your company stands for.
 In fact, 73% of investors state that efforts to improve the environment and society influence their decision-making process.
 If you want your business to appeal to more consumers and investors, look no further.
-This blog explores implementing a corporate social responsibility (“CSR”) plan is integral to your business.
+This blog explores how implementing a corporate social responsibility (“CSR”) plan is integral to your business.

 What is CSR?

 CSR is a type of qualitative, business self-regulation.
 It aims to integrate positive social, environmental, and economical change into a company’s policies, practices, and decision-making.
-It is a broad concept that can be depicted in many forms, including, but not limited to philanthropy, environment conservation, diversity and labour practices, and/or volunteerism.
+It is a broad concept that can be depicted in many forms, including, but not limited to philanthropy, environment conservation, diversity and labor practices, and/or volunteerism.

-CSR is similar, but not identical to, environment, social and governance (ESG), which uses measurable, quantitative criteria to assess a company and determine whether they are worth investing in.
+CSR is similar, but not identical to, environment, social, and governance (ESG), which uses measurable, quantitative criteria to assess a company and determine whether they are worth investing in.

-Why is CSR so important?
+Why is CSR so Important?

 CSR is a company’s way of showing that they care about more than just income.
 CSR commitments serve as keystones for corporate culture.
 At the same time, they offer employees, investors, and consumers insight into the company’s ethos.
 Given that these key stakeholders are becoming increasingly wary of spending their money right, CSR is a great way for a company to show that they share their stakeholders’ values and convince them that they are worth spending money on.

 Furthermore, the morals and values of a company and how socially responsible it is are directly related to how it will treat its employees.
 Companies conscious about their social, environmental, and economic impact are more likely to treat their employees socially, environmentally, and economically better.
-Thus, even those employees who don’t necessarily have CSR at the forefront of their minds can be indirectly influenced by CSR, as it seeps into a company’s culture.
+Thus, even employees who don’t necessarily have CSR at the forefront of their minds can be indirectly influenced by CSR as it seeps into a company’s culture.

 Since investments in companies with CSR policies are often lower risk, governments are more willing to grant them operational licenses and permits.
-They are also subject to less scrutiny from regulators and less pressure from activist organisations.
-This means that businesses with CSR policies have greater operational freedom, which makes them more attractive to investors.
+They are also subject to less scrutiny from regulators and less pressure from activist organizations.
+This means that businesses with CSR policies have greater operational freedom, making them more attractive to investors.
 As such, it is easier for them to secure funding so as to tap into new markets and sectors.
 Furthermore, studies predict that companies with CSR initiatives will eventually start to outperform their competitors as they are more likely to withstand economic downturns.
 This adds weight to the conclusion that such companies are more attractive to investors.

 Positively impacting society whilst continuing daily operations can help boost a company’s brand image.
-Research shows that companies that are depicted as philanthropic and socially conscious tend to have higher profitability, valuation and equity returns.
+Research shows that companies that are depicted as philanthropic and socially conscious tend to have higher profitability, valuation, and equity returns.
 Furthermore, they tend to be more efficient and cost-effective.
 For example, Nestlé announced that by 2025, it will spend up to $2.1 billion in order to shift from virgin plastic packaging to food-grade recycled plastics, as well as develop other sustainable packaging solutions.
-This will not only reduce its carbon footprint, but also lead to reduced compliance costs across its various operating locations, particularly those which have stricter laws related to the use of plastic packaging.
+This will not only reduce its carbon footprint but also lead to reduced compliance costs across its various operating locations, particularly those which have stricter laws related to the use of plastic packaging.
 This helps to explain why some of the world’s largest companies, such as Nestlé, spend millions of USD on CSR-related initiatives each year.

 This blog highlighted several key justifications for CSR investment.
 Companies with CSR plans can compete for, retain and make productive employees.
 They are more appealing to consumers, and their alignment with public policy can attract investors, making it easier to tap into growth opportunities.
 Implementing a CSR plan can therefore increase a company’s profitability whilst strengthening relationships with key stakeholders.